 Under the terms of the Plan, the retired plan members and beneficiaries currently receiving benefits are required to contribute specified amounts monthly toward the cost of health insurance premiums.
 The District is required to contribute the balance of the current premium and claims costs.
 Contributions by the District in excess of the employer portion of current premiums and claims costs represent advance funding in accordance with the funding policy.
-The District has contributed \$132,400,000 to the Trust as the advance funding amount to date.
+The District has contributed \$137,400,000 to the Trust as the advance funding amount to date.

-The retiree contribution rates are set based on prior year claims incurred and become effective July 1st each year.
+The retiree premiums are set based on prior year claims incurred and become effective January 1st each year.
 The retiree contribution rate is based on the contribution rate policy established by the Board of Commissioners.
 This policy requires a 2.5% increase in the contribution rate on January 1st of each year until the contribution rate reaches 50.0%, projected to be in 2021.
-The contribution rate for 2019 will be 45.0%.
+The contribution rate for 2020 will be 47.5%.
 In future years, contributions are assumed to increase at the same rate as premiums.